Tools for estimating fake/non-prompt lepton backgrounds with the ATLAS detector at the LHC: Examples of application in ATLAS analyses

 \subsubsection{Fake/non-prompt lepton efficiencies}

 The fake/non-prompt lepton efficiencies are measured with same-charge electron--muon~($e\mu$) or muon--muon~($\mu\mu$) data events using a tag-and-probe method, where one \enquote{tag lepton} with very stringent requirements on momentum and isolation~($\pT > \SI{40}{\GeV}$, $\textrm{max}(\pT^{\textrm{cone}20}, \, \et^{\textrm{cone}20})/ \pT < 0.01$) is selected and the remaining \enquote{probe lepton} is used for the efficiency measurement.
 Events with more than two leptons are not considered.
 Only the aforementioned baseline electron or muon requirements are used to select the probe lepton.
 The samples are dominated by events containing at least one fake/non-prompt lepton, and are orthogonal to the signal regions, which require a minimum of three tight lepton candidates.
-In addition, \ttZ events constitute negligible fractions of these samples.
+In addition, \ttZ production is negligible in these samples.

 The definition of the regions used for the fake-efficiency measurements is summarised in Table~\ref{tab:fake_control_region}.
 For the electron fake efficiencies an $e\mu$ signature is used, with the muon being used as the tag lepton.
 For the muon fake efficiencies, the $\mu\mu$ region is used,\footnote{In $\mu\mu$ events with both muons satisfying the tag-selection, the one with the higher \pt is chosen as the tag lepton.} since the $e\mu$ region also contains unwanted events where an electron with an incorrectly measured charge is selected as the tag lepton and paired with a real muon.